Skyscanner/backpack/decisions/tracking.md

 # Support for Tracking

-The type-ramp system uses the following values for tracking:
+The type ramp system uses the following values for tracking:

 font size | letter Spacing in sketch | letter Spacing Android
 |--------|-------|-----|